pydicom/pydicom/doc/tutorials/waveforms.rst

 Decoding *Waveform Data*
 ========================

-The combined sample data is stored in the (5400,1010) *Waveform Data* element within each multiplex:
+The combined sample data for each multiplex is stored in the corresponding (5400,1010) *Waveform Data* element:

 .. code-block:: python